Birational rigidity of orbifold degree 2 del Pezzo fibrations: Introduction

 This theorem will be the centre of attention in this article.
 The only birational rigidity statement for del Pezzo fibrations of low degree with quotient singularities is proven in \cite{Kr16}, which proves Pukhlikov's theorem above for special families of fibrations with such singularities.
 We will generalise these results for the general case with orbifold families of del Pezzo fibrations in degree $2$ in the following precise setting.
-There is a fundamental differences in the geometry of the models in the general case, which makes the proof more complicated: the singular points produce involutions on $X$ and that the construction of the ladder (explained below), for smooth points near the singular point is more complex.
+There is a fundamental difference in the geometry of the models in the general case, which makes the proof more complicated: the singular points produce elementary Sarkisov links to other models square-birational to $X$, and that the construction of the staircase (explained below) for smooth points near the singular point is more complex.

 \begin{mTh} Let $\pi\colon X \to \MP^1$ be a del Pezzo fibration of degree $2$.
-Suppose $X$ is a general quasi-smooth hypersurface of bi-degree $(4,\ell)$ in a $\MP(1,1,1,2)$-bundle over $\MP^1$ satisfying the $K^2$-total condition.
+Suppose $X$ is a general quasi-smooth hypersurface in a $\MP(1,1,1,2)$-bundle over $\MP^1$ satisfying the $K^2$-total condition.
 Then $X$ is birationally rigid. \end{mTh}

 \paragraph{\bf Conditions in the Main Theorem} Here, we spell out assumptions in the theorem above, and explain their necessity.